-- Directs a strategy for the fielding of active protection systems on Army ground combat vehicles. - Directs the Army and Air Force to provide a report regarding ongoing efforts to improve safety at National Guard helicopter units. - Directs DOD to review whether stockpiles of personnel lifesaving and essential field equipment are sufficient in the event of protracted conflict. - Directs a DOD briefing on anomalous health incidents. - Codifies existing DOD policy that compels the military services act to address any release or threatened release of per- and polyfluoroalkyl substances (PFAS). - Authorizes increased funding for: - Various military services' PFAS cleanup efforts. - The ongoing CDC assessment of human health impacts from PFAS.
+- Directs a report on the testing, procurement, integration, and fielding of vehicle protection systems on Army ground combat vehicles. - Directs the Army and Air Force to provide a report regarding ongoing efforts to improve safety at National Guard helicopter units. - Directs DOD to review whether stockpiles of personnel lifesaving and essential field equipment are sufficient in the event of protracted or multi-theater conflict.

+- Directs a DOD briefing on anomalous health incidents. - Authorizes increased funding for: - Various military services' PFAS cleanup efforts. - \circ $\;$ The ongoing CDC assessment of human health impacts from PFAS.